geojeff/kivy-statecharts/docs/index.rst

 time.
 But in some apps, a set of sibling states can all be active at the same time.
 These are called concurrent states.
 The ShowingBalls state contains five concurrent substates, for each of the moving balls.
-Note the use of the boolean property substatesAreConcurrent.
+Note the use of the boolean property substates_are_concurrent.
 If you omit this property for a state that contains substates, the substates will be independent of one another (orthogonal), but here they are concurrent: